 Undergraduate Additional Majors

 SCS offers additional majors in computer science, human-computer interaction, and robotics.
-Students wishing to earn a second, or "double," major must obtain their primary bachelor of science degree from another department (typically the Computer Science Department or Electrical and Computer Engineering).
+Students wishing to earn a second, or "double," major must obtain their primary bachelor of science degree from another department (typically the Computer Science Department or Electrical and Computer Engineering Department).

 Admissions to all bachelor of science programs are administered through the Carnegie Mellon Office of Undergraduate Admissions.